Published on in Health Tip of the Week

 Keep in-person gatherings small

-Holiday gatherings should be limited to 10 or fewer people from your household or bubble.
-If you will be including people who don’t live in your household full time — i.e. college kids, siblings or parents who don’t live with you — ask everyone to self-quarantine for 14 days before the event and if they exhibit any signs of illness, to stay home.
+Holiday gathering should be limited to include only people from your household.
+If you will have adult children or parents who will be joining your household for the winter holidays, ask everyone to self-quarantine for at least 10 days before the event (7 days with a negative COVID test) and if they exhibit any signs of illness, to stay home.

 Skip physical contact

 While it may have been a few months since you’ve seen some family members, now is not the time for hugs, kisses and handshakes with people who don’t live with you.
 Getting too close to people outside your household increases everyone’s chances of getting COVID-19.
 Older relatives and those with compromised immune systems may be particularly vulnerable, but anyone can catch COVID-19.
 If we work together, we can limit our exposure.

 The safest way to approach the holidays is to not gather with people outside your household.
 While it is discouraged by the CDC and many local, regional and national health experts, if you must travel this holiday season, please follow as many safety precautions as you can, including: keep physically distant from others, wear a mask and wash your hands frequently.

 If you are choosing to host or attend an in-person gathering, please follow as many safety practices as you can to lower risk:

 - Limit the number of guests, especially if any or all of your event must be held indoors.

 - Consider hosting the dinner portion of your event outdoors.
 Set up smaller tables — or staggered seating — where individual households can eat together with their masks off and yet remain physically distant from others who don’t live with them.
 If not possible to have dinner outside, try having predinner snacks and drinks outside.